 Sim, play this game is a very interesting experience because of the controls and their games usually favor the gameplay and humor.
 It's pretty funny to leave with arms aching after a session of Wii Sports, playing tennis or baseball, and this is not the kind of thing you'd expect after a gambling. 🙂

 Games are a separate section.
-As the console technology is simple - nothing like the powerful Xbox and Playstation - is not the focus of the games have a great picture realism, which is not a negative point, since-it is exchanged by the controls usability, where you not only pushes buttons, but can also rattle, turn, point, among other various movements that are exploited by each title.
+As the technology is simple console – anything similar to the powerful Xbox and Playstation – is not the focus of the games have a very realistic picture, which is not a negative point, since-it is exchanged by the controls usability, where you not only pushes buttons, but can also rattle, turn, point, among other various movements that are exploited by each title.
 That makes a big difference in the game, making it much more interactive!

 Obviously, not all flowers.
 As my console is in the Japanese version, was very complicated to set all things, especially the Internet via Wi-Fi, because the menu is all in Japanese characters (and I'm a fake japa and I can not read anything).
 Glad to have the manuais online do Wii on the Nintendo site!
 There was only looking at one side and clicking on another. 😛

 Ok, ok, here's what I'm saying is pretty obvious and everyone knows.
 I will then tell you about what made me more excited about the console: homebrew.
-For those unaware (I did not know how), homebrew is what is defined more or less how to create / run software "home" in a console - which generally only allows to run competitive games.
+For those unaware (I did not know how), homebrew is what is defined more or less as create / run software “homemade” on an island – which generally allows only run official games.
 I, as computer guy, quasi-engineer, Rooter and prof. On board, found it very cool to be able to create, modify, distribute things for the Wii.
 Furthermore, to use software other (usually listed on the site WiiBrew), as games, Emulators and utilities.
 It even has a port of Quake, to satisfy their curiosity!
 So what's left me a while I'll see if anything invention to run the game. 😀

 Jeez, I got carried away writing!
 Let me go, but is still higher!